(This story has been updated. Please see Corrections note below.)

 This is the latest headache Senate leaders have faced in only a few short months.

-In March, the Senate ethics officer found Independent Senator Don Meredith breached two sections of the Red Chamber's ethics code for having a sexual relationship with a teenage girl.
+In March, in a far more serious case, the Senate ethics officer found Independent Senator Don Meredith breached two sections of the Red Chamber's ethics code for having a sexual relationship with a teenage girl.
 The Senate's ethics committee is reviewing Lyse Ricard's report and is currently deciding on how to sanction Meredith for his behaviour.

 Some members of the Senate are so determined to expel Meredith that they have tasked the Senate's law clerk with combing through the Constitution in search of a line they can use to force the Toronto-area senator to step aside for good.